syntithenai/speechify/README.md

 }
 ```

-## technical

-The plugin init method returns an object of functions including -

 ## TODO

-? full list of possibile or close matches ? for which the recognised text is incomplete
+- Partial matches - full list of possibile or close matches ? for which the recognised text is incomplete
+- Clarify single token variable rules.
+- text editing grammar applied to inputs, text areas and content editables
+- improve number and date handling
+- expand VR
+	- tracked controllers for selection
+	- widescreen split map AND text views for 3D

+- read to me. kids learn to read app
+- tour guide - engaging speech driven tour guide

+- ??

 ## links